microsoft/playwright/docs/src/api/class-page.md

 ## async method: Page.reload
 - returns: <[null]|[Response]>

+This method reloads the current page, in the same way as if the user had triggered a browser refresh.
 Returns the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.